joshtemple/lkml/README.md

  )
  ```

- The parser scans through the stream of tokens.
-It attempts to identify productions in the grammar, descending recursively through a production looking for a match.
+ Next, the parser scans through the stream of tokens.
+It marks its position in the stream, then attempts to identify a matching rule in the grammar.
+If the rule is made up of other rules (this is a called a non-terminal), it descends recursively through the constituent rules looking for tokens that match.

- If it doesn't find a match, it backtracks to a previously marked point in the stream and tries a different production.
-If the parser runs out of productions to try, it raises a syntax error.
+ If it doesn't find a match for a rule, it backtracks to a previously marked point in the stream and tries the next available rule.
+If the parser runs out of rules to try, it raises a syntax error.

+ As the parser finds matches, it adds the relevant token values to its syntax tree, which is eventually returned to the user if the input parses successfully.